Rice fortification adds needed nutrients to a staple food

-PATH has found a way to increase nutrients in the staple food of more than half of the world’s population—and it doesn’t require people to change their purchasing and cooking habits.
-In fact, when blended with rice and cooked as usual, the Ultra Rice® grains look so much like white rice, it’s hard to tell they are there.
+PATH has played an instrumental role in increasing micronutrients in rice, the staple food of nearly half the world’s population, without requiring that people change their purchasing or cooking habits, and without using genetically modified substances.
+In fact, when blended with traditional rice and prepared as usual, grains fortified with PATH’s Ultra Rice® technology look so much like unfortified rice, it’s hard to tell the difference between the two.

 Ultra Rice holds enormous promise for children like Mahalaxmi and others you’ll meet in this video.

 Micronutrient deficiencies affect people of all backgrounds and economic conditions, including those whose diets are high in calories.
 For decades, food fortification has been public health policy in a number of countries, including the United States.

 To help speed introduction of food fortification, PATH has developed technical standards for fortifying rice.
 We’re bringing the benefits of rice fortification to all parts of a country’s population through distribution in both the private and public sectors.

 The fortified grains produced using Ultra Rice® technology are made with rice flour and micronutrients—including iron, thiamin, zinc, vitamin A, folic acid, and other B vitamins—that can be matched to local dietary needs.
 This mixture is extruded through pasta-making equipment and formed into the shape of rice grains.
 When these grains are blended with traditional rice—typically at a ratio of 1 to 100—the result is fortified rice that is nearly identical to unfortified rice in aroma, taste, and texture.
 You can learn more about the fortification process in this short video on our Brazilian partner’s YouTube channel.